 Import data – Import and format data from CSV, database, or another source.

-Headers and footers – The headers and footers of a document can be customized to contain page numbers, dates, footnotes, or text for all pages or specific pages of the document.
+Headers and footers – The headers and footers of a document can be customize to contain page numbers, dates, footnotes, or text for all pages or specific pages of the document.

-Merge – Word processors allow data from other documents and files to be automatically merged into a new document.
+Merge – Word processors allow data from other documents and files to be automatically merger into a new document.
 For example, you can mail merge names into a letter.

 Macros – Setup macros to perform common tasks.